 Start making a list and add things that you may not do today but would like to add.
 Consider tasks like social media management, accounting software, and after-hours call support.

 Do Your Research

 When looking for virtual services, do your research.
-There’s a lot of people offering virtual assistant for hire services.
+There are a lot of people offering virtual assistant-for-hire services.
 This does not mean they’re qualified or can meet your needs.

 It’s best to seek a reputable firm to ensure the person you hire has been vetted and has the qualifications you need.
 If you choose an independent virtual assistant, request a resume and at least